Shubham851135/Car-Price-Prediction-Model/README.md

 Testing Accuracy (R² Score)

-Then it asks you to enter car features and returns a predicted price.
+Then it asks you to enter car features and returns a predicted price.......

 ## Requirements ---
 pandas